PDeXchange/pac-support/docs/FAQ.md

 ## 10. How can I report a bug or suggest a feature?

 **Answer:**
-To report bugs or request new features, please [GitHub Issues Page](https://github.com/PDeXchange/pac) on our GitHub repository.
+To report bugs or request new features, please visit [GitHub Issues Page](https://github.com/PDeXchange/pac) on our GitHub repository.

+---

+## 11. How do I report a security vulnerability?

+**Answer:**
+If you discover a security vulnerability in this project, we encourage you to report it responsibly.
+You can send an email to our security team at **PowerACL@ibm.com** with Subject having **[Security]** prefixed, and we will address it as quickly as possible.

+We take security seriously and will work with you to resolve any issues as swiftly as possible.

 ---